 2015 is all about letting loose – at least in your home.
-That’s because next year’s trend in home décor is all about self expression, highlighted by a paint palette that is filled with colour-combination possibilities for every taste.
+That’s because the trend in home décor is all about self expression, highlighted by a paint palette that is filled with colour-combination possibilities for every taste.

 The home is a refuge and the one place where we can truly express ourselves.
 Our 2015 colour palette can be likened to an artful collage dominated by rich, bright tones and supported by saturated, nature-infused neutrals – intended to be used together in creative ways according to your individual preference.
 Like the styles we’re seeing on the fashion runways, the home décor trend in 2015 will be all about mixing, not matching, and anything goes.